 - Sallie Mae Upromise 10% match.
 Sallie Mae Bank offers consumers a 10% match on all Upromise earnings if you link your Sallie Mae and Upromise accounts.

 - Sign up bonuses.
-ING Direct is famous for its $25 referral program, where new customers can receive a $25 bonus for opening a new account and the referring party receives $10.
-Using word of mouth and spending $35 to acquire a new customer is a great business model for ING Direct.
+Capital One 360 is famous for its $25 referral program, where new customers can receive a $25 bonus for opening a new account and the referring party receives $10.
+Using word of mouth and spending $35 to acquire a new customer is a great business model for Capital One 360.

 - Credit card rewards programs.
 Many credit card companies offer sign up bonuses, cash back, and other offers as a way to bring in new customers.
 Again, the cost of landing a new customer makes these offers worth it in the long run.
 See Chase Freedom® Visa – $100 Cash Bonus as an example.